 He graduated from Police Executive Research Forum’s Senior Management In Policing (SMIP) in Boston, MA in 2010, FBI National Academy in Quantico, VA, in 2004 and from the Northwestern University School of Police Staff and Command in 2001.

 Deputy Director Jana Locke

-Jana Locke has worked for CDPS since 2010, first as Legislative Liaison and then as Chief Planning and Communications Officer.
-Prior to CDPS, Jana worked as a Senior Manager and Budget Analyst in the Governor’s Office of State Planning and Budgeting (OSPB) from 2007 to 2010.
-Before serving the State of Colorado, Jana obtained two fellowships in Washington, D.C.
-As a Presidential Management Fellow in the Department of Justice, she analyzed $7 billion in spending and programs and made funding recommendations to DOJ leadership.
-Jana was also a Graduate Policy Fellow for Women In Government, where she researched best practices and emerging trends in women’s health legislation, authored reports, and analyzed legislation.
-Prior to her move to DC, Jana worked as a reporter for the Colorado Statesman in Denver and as the Press Secretary for the Colorado House Minority Office in the Colorado General Assembly.
+Before joining the state of Colorado Executive Branch, Jana was awarded two fellowships in Washington D.C.: As a Presidential Management Fellow, Jana worked in the Department of Justice’s Central Budget Office, where she analyzed $7 billion in spending and programs and made funding recommendations to DOJ leadership.
+As a Graduate Policy Fellow for Women In Government, Jana researched best practices and emerging trends in women’s health legislation.
+Jana started her career as a reporter for the Colorado Statesman newspaper in Denver and then worked as a Press Secretary in the Colorado General Assembly.

-Jana has a B.A. in Political Science from the University of Colorado at Denver, and an M.S. in Justice, Law and Society from American University in Washington, D.C..
+Jana has a B.A. in Political Science from the University of Colorado at Denver, and a M.S. in Justice, Law and Society from American University, in Washington D.C.